Writing a blog post is not an easy task.

 But creating a perfect blog outline requires you to completely understand and set the content before even writing about it.

-You need to make sure that everything follows a proper order, which means finding out what you should write first and what comes last.
+You need to ensure that everything follows a proper order, which means finding out what you should write and what comes last.

 So if you’re ready, let’s begin!